liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

     /o/adaptive-media/image/[file-entry-id]/[image-resolution-id]/[image title]

-This relative URL points to the latest version of the adaptive media image generated with the file entry ID *34798* and image resolution ID *thumbnail*:
+This relative URL points to the latest version of the adapted image generated with the file entry ID *34798* and image resolution ID *thumbnail*:

     /o/adaptive-media/image/34798/thumbnail/beach.jpeg